This Is What That 'Salmon-Safe' Label Says About Your Wine Or Eggs

 In other words, given the choice, certain high-end supermarkets lean toward salmon-safe options.
 Kent says his next goal is to start working with more wheat, apple and dairy farmers to earn the certification and use it to market their products to grocery-store buyers.

-Back on the Wilcox Farm, I climb into Jim's old Jeep.
+Back on the Wilcox Farm, I climb into Jim's old jeep.
 Its windows roll down manually and its clock bears no relationship to the actual time.

 "It's kind of an old beater," Jim admits.
 "You know, I take it on the old back roads."